 The MRPL is intended to harmonize the analytical performance of methods applied to the detection of Non-Threshold Substances.
 The MRPL is a mandatory analytical parameter of technical performance established by WADA with which the Laboratories shall comply when testing for the presence of a particular Prohibited Substance, its Metabolite(s) or Marker(s).
-The MRPL is the minimum concentration of a Prohibited Substance or Metabolite of a Prohibited Substance or Method that Laboratories shall be able to reliably detect and identify in routine daily operations.
+The MRPL is the minimum concentration of a Prohibited Substance or Metabolite of a Prohibited Substance or Marker of a Prohibited Substance or Prohibited Method that Laboratories shall be able to reliably detect and identify in routine daily operations.

-- The MRPL is not a threshold (T) nor is it a Limit of Detection (LOD).
-Adverse Analytical Findings may result from concentrations below the established MRPL values; - MRPL values are relevant for the detection and identification of Non-Threshold Substances; they do not apply to Threshold Substances, which are covered in other Technical Documents (e.g. TD DL1, TD GH2); - MRPL values are established taking into account the metabolism, stability, pharmacokinetics and pharmacodynamics of the Prohibited Substance.
-Thus, substances with a long-term doping effect which are prohibited at all times (e.g. anabolic steroids) will have lower MRPL values than substances which are taken for an immediate ergogenic effect and are prohibited In-Competition only (e.g. stimulants);
+- The MRPL is not a Threshold (T) nor is it a Limit of Detection (LOD).
+Adverse Analytical Findings may result from concentrations below the established MRPL values; - MRPL values are relevant for the detection and identification of Non-Threshold Substances; they do not apply to Threshold Substances, which are covered in other Technical Documents (e.g. TD DL , TD GH ); - MRPL values are established taking into account the metabolism, stability, pharmacokinetics and pharmacodynamics of the Prohibited Substance.
+Thus, substances with a long-term doping effect which are prohibited at all times (e.g. anabolic steroids) will have lower MRPL values than substances which are taken for an immediate ergogenic effect and are prohibited In-Competitiononly (e.g. stimulants);